 How is depression diagnosed?

-The doctor will ask questions about their thoughts, feelings and behaviour, including sleeping and eating patterns, as well as how long they have been feeling this way.
+If you’re worried your child or teenager may be depressed, see your family doctor.
+They will ask your child questions about their thoughts, feelings and behaviour, including sleeping and eating patterns, as well as how long they have been feeling this way.
 They will also ask if the young person has had any previous episodes of depression and may ask about what is happening in their life at the moment.
 They may also do a physical examination and blood tests to rule out other causes for their depression.

 How is depression treated?

-There is a range of treatments for children and teenagers with depression.
+The good news is that there is a range of effective treatments for depression – it's a treatable illness.
 Treatment usually focuses on psychological therapies and lifestyle changes.
-Antidepressants are not routinely used for children and young people but may be recommended in some cases if depression doesn't respond to other treatments.
+Antidepressants are not routinely used for children and young people but may be added in some cases if depression doesn't respond to other treatments.
 Your GP will be able to talk through options and help work out which are best for your child or teenager.
 They may also refer them to a mental health specialist.
 Read more about mental health services for youth.

 If your child or teenager is at school, they can talk to a school guidance counsellor or your Hauora Youth mental health worker.
 Some areas in New Zealand have services for Māori, Pasifika and Asian youth – ask your school counsellor about these services.